LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 What was chosen, and the condensed argument for it.

 This should directly address the tradeoffs raised in the options section.
-If Option B was rejected because of operational complexity, the decision section should explain how the chosen option handles that concern, or acknowledge that the complexity was accepted for other reasons.
+If Option B was rejected because of operational complexity, the decision section should explain how the chosen option handles that concern, or acknowledge that the tradeoff was accepted deliberately.

 One paragraph is usually enough.
 If the decision requires more, split it into the decision itself and a brief rationale.